World leaders warn China and North Korea on nukes as Ukraine's Zelenskyy travels to G7 summit

 In addition, new reporting requirements were issued for people and firms that have any interest in Russian Central Bank assets.
 The purpose is to ''fully map holdings of Russia's sovereign assets that will remain immobilized in G7 jurisdictions until Russia pays for the damage it has caused to Ukraine,'' the U.S. Treasury Department said.

-Maria Snegovaya, a senior fellow at the Center for Strategic and International Studies, said going into the summit that while G7 countries ''deserve credit'' for their sanctions, ''Russia still maintains capacity to fight this war in the long term.''

-She added that war's costs are "easily manageable for Russia in the next couple of years at least, and the cumulative effect of sanctions is just not strong enough to radically alter that.''

-The G7 nations said in Friday's statement that they would work to keep Russia from using the international financial system to prosecute its war, and they urged other nations to stop providing Russia with support and weapons ''or face severe costs.''
+The G7 nations said that they would work to keep Russia from using the international financial system to prosecute its war, and they urged other nations to stop providing Russia with support and weapons ''or face severe costs.''

-World leaders Friday visited a peace park dedicated to the tens of thousands who died in the world's first wartime atomic bomb detonation.
-Japanese Prime Minister Fumio Kishida, who represents Hiroshima in parliament, wants nuclear disarmament to be a major focus of discussions.
+The leaders began the summit with a visit to a peace park dedicated to the tens of thousands who died in the world's first wartime atomic bomb detonation.
+Kishida, who represents Hiroshima in parliament, wants nuclear disarmament to be a major focus of discussions.

-The peace park contains reminders of Aug.
-6, 1945, when a U.S. B-29 dropped an atomic bomb over Hiroshima, a city that has become synonymous with anti-nuclear peace efforts.

 The G7 leaders are also to discuss efforts to strengthen the global economy and address rising prices that are squeezing families and government budgets around the world, particularly in developing countries in Africa, Asia and Latin America.